 The H2 is basically a portable microphone for a variety of different scenarios.
 From band rehearsal to podcasting to recording live music, the H2 is a veritable beast at best.
 Using 4 encapsulated microphones, the H2 provides a host of recording options that will satisfy many people.
+If you want a slightly less expensive microphone, take a look at our Samson GoMic review.
 Here’s a robust list of the H2’s features:

 - W-XY mic patterns with 4 mic capsules and signal processing allows Front 90° cardioid, Rear 120° cardioid and 360° polar patterns